Arundel Farm offers ethically farmed products and reinvests

 Sheepskins with Attitude

 When heritage breed English Leicester sheep are slaughtered at our local abattoir, their skins are collected, salted and stored on farm.
 We have recently started working with a mainland tannery and will be offering approximately 100 English leicester sheepskins for sale annually.
 Skins can be purchased from Arundel Farm (by appointment) or we can post.
-We also have occasional sheepskin sales.
-Our next sale will be on Sunday 10th December (9am -4pm).
-We are offering English leicester and Cormo/ Merino sheepskins.
-Prices range $180 to $400.
-Please register your intending visit via website or message via Instagram.

 Sign up to our mailing list to be alerted of events and sales.
 No gratuitous emails - we promise!